kevin0120/mix/docs/DATA_FORMATS_INPUT.md

 # Value:

-The "value" data format translates single values into Telegraf metrics.
+The "value" data format translates single values into Rush metrics.
 This is done by assigning a measurement name and setting a single field ("value") as the parsed metric.

 #### Value Configuration:

-You **must** tell Telegraf what type of metric to collect by using the `data_type` configuration option.
+You **must** tell Rush what type of metric to collect by using the `data_type` configuration option.
 Available options are:

 1. integer